 It has a tendency to do that to people.

-So now that you’re hooked, like me, I should let you know now that there’s no turning back, and since that’s the case, then learning Italian is a must.
+So now that you’re hooked, I should let you know now that there’s no turning back.
+And since that’s the case, then learning Italian is a must.

 But, you know, easier said than done.